top of page

 Who Benefits?

-• Women with low to moderate-income who have viable business ideas that do not meet the criteria of banks or other traditional lenders and, therefore, are unable to access bank credit for their small businesses.
+• Women with low income who have viable business ideas that do not meet the criteria of banks or other traditional lenders and, therefore, are unable to access bank credit to start a small business.

-• Women with existing businesses and/or start-up businesses that have strong business plans.
+• Women with existing businesses and/or start-up businesses who have strong business plans.

-Applicants meet with their mentors and understand the process before the training program.
-Repayment of lent funds is repaid over a 1-3 year period.
+Applicants meet with the WFWP Chapter Executive team to understand the process before the training program.
+Repayment of the micro-funds is repaid over a 1-3 year period.

 Returned funds are reinvested into the local Chapter, ensuring ongoing support for future applicants through micro-credit loans.